elotroalex/elotroalex/profiles.md

 <h2>Redux</h2>

 I am the Digital Scholarship Librarian at Columbia University, where I collaborate with faculty, students and library colleagues in humanities research, pedagogy or knowledge production that involves the use of advanced computation, digital media design or network technologies.
-I am the lead coordinator for the [Butler Library Studio](https://studio.cul.columbia.edu/) at Columbia University Libraries, a tech-light, library innovation space focused on digital scholarship and pedagogy, and now a broadcast, [Studio Remote](https://www.twitch.tv/culstudio).
+I am the lead coordinator for the [Butler Library Studio](https://studio.cul.columbia.edu/) at Columbia University Libraries, a tech-light library space focused on digital scholarship and pedagogy, and now a broadcast, [Studio Remote](https://www.twitch.tv/culstudio).
 I'm also co-founder and moderator of [Columbia's Group for Experimental Methods in the Humanities](http://xpmethod.plaintext.in/), a trans-disciplinary research cluster focused on experimental humanities; one of the creators and main editors of *[archipelagos journal: a journal of Caribbean digital praxis](http://archipelagosjournal.org/)*, and co-wrangler of its sister conference series, [The Caribbean Digital](http://caribbeandigitalnyc.net/).

 My research interests include Caribbean culture and history, with a focus on twentieth century poetry; digital humanities and technology design for different infrastructural and socio-economic environments; and, the relations of power and material extent of the cultural and scholarly record.